 (The Putney Debates 2019)

 Edited by Denis Galligan

 Brief history of the original Putney Debates: On 28 October 1647, the weekly meeting of the General Council of the New Model Army (the army of the Parliamentarians of England) held in St Mary’s Church, Putney (a district in Southwest London), turned into a debate about matters of constitution.
 Stretching over several days, the meeting ranged across critical matters of a great moment.
 The first English Civil War (1642-1647) had been won, the king (Charles I) was in captivity, parliament in disarray, and the New Model Army in charge.
 Competing ideas of constitution were expressed and the Levellers’ proposed Agreement of the People was, after animated debate, consigned to committee from which it never re-emerged.

 The new Putney Debates: The 2016 EU membership referendum and events that followed sparked off a wide interest in constitutional issues.
 Against this backdrop, the Putney Debates were revived in 2017, sponsored mainly by the Foundation for Law Justice & Society (FLJS) with some support from the Faculty of Law Oxford University.
 The FLJS, an independent institute, has now ceased activities.

 Debates so far have covered the constitutional crisis of 2016 following the referendum, the role of the courts whether the allies or enemies of the people, the sovereignty of parliament.
 The debates are recorded and available on the website: www.fljs.org.
 Two volumes have resulted, one from 2017, another from 2019.
-A volume based on the 2020 debates, The Sovereignty of Parliament, is planned.
+A volume based on the 2023 debates, Democracy in Crisis, is planned.

 The Putney Debates are now sponsored by Oxford Global Society, an independent think tank directed by Denis Galligan, Emeritus Professor of Socio-Legal Studies at Oxford University, who chaired the Putney Debates since 2017.